-Got Gut Troubles?
+Got Gut Troubles or Inflammation?
 Research Suggests CBD May Help

 By Lisa Egan

 You have probably heard that cannabidiol – commonly known as CBD – offers a wide range of health benefits, but did you know that it can reduce inflammation and improve gut health?

 Before we talk about how CBD can help manage gastrointestinal disorders, here’s a brief overview of what CBD is and how it works:

 - CBD is a fascinating compound that has tremendous therapeutic value.
 It is one of over 100 compounds found in cannabis sativa plants that belong to a class of ingredients called cannabinoids.